justaskmeeee/nil.foundation/_posts/2021-11-01-solana-ethereum-bridge-design.md

 ---
 title: Solana-Ethereum Bridge Based on Light-Client State Proof Verification.
-layout: post
 date: 2021-11-01
 excerpt: How would a bridge built on top of that work?
 author: Mikhail Komarov
 tags: crypto3 solana
 comments: false
 ---

 ## Introduction

 This is the second post within the series of Solana-Ethereum bridge-dedicated blog posts of ours.
 The first one is in [here](https://blog.nil.foundation/2021/10/14/solana-ethereum-bridge.html).

 ## Hi!
 I'm 5yo and I eat glue.
 Explain to me how this bridge of yours works?